Equipment & Facility Design for Risk Zones

 Audit Finding Recommended Action

-No documented risk zone classification Define and justify zone designations with supporting rationale
+No documented risk zone classification Define and justify zones with risk assessment records

-Inadequate segregation or air control Upgrade physical or airflow barriers between risk zones
+Inadequate segregation or air control Upgrade physical barriers and/or air handling systems

-Equipment not fit for high care use Replace or modify to meet hygienic design standards
+Equipment not suitable for high care use Replace or modify to meet hygienic design standards

-Poor personnel or product flow control Redesign routes and retrain staff on zoning policies
+Poor personnel or product flow control Redesign routes and retrain staff on zoning protocols

 Auditor Verification Checklist